aldersjus/Home-Monitoring-Python-Three/README.md

 # motion-detector-firebase-python
-Motion detecting with a Raspberry Pi that stores movements in Google Firebase real time database.
+Motion detecting application for a Raspberry Pi that stores movements in Google Firebase real time database.

-Test
+You need a push button, PIR sensor and an LCD to run this.
+It also needs a Google Firebase realtime database that it can write to.